Lotto ticket sold in Cromwell wins $333k

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Three lucky Lotto First Division players, including one who bought their ticket in Cromwell, have each won $333,333 in tonight's draw.
+Three lucky Lotto First Division players, including one who bought their ticket in Cromwell, have each won $333,333 in Wednesday night's draw.

 The winning tickets were sold at Four Square Paeroa in Paeroa, New World Merrilands in New Plymouth, and Cromwell New World in Cromwell .

-Powerball was not struck this evening and has rolled over to Saturday night, where the jackpot will be $10 million.
+Powerball was not struck and has rolled over to Saturday night, where the jackpot will be $10 million.

-Strike Four also rolled over tonight and will be $300,000 on Saturday.
+Strike Four also rolled over last night and will be $300,000 on Saturday.